callstack/linaria/docs/API.md

 `;
 ```

-All rules inside the template literal are scoped to the component, similar to the `css` tag.
+All rules inside the template literal are scoped to the component, similar to
+the `css` tag.

-Dynamic function interpolations are replaced with CSS custom properties.
-A dynamic function interpolation will receive the `props` of the component as it's arguments and the returned result will be used as the value for the variable.
-When using this, a tiny helper is imported so that we don't duplicate the code for creating the component in all files.
+Dynamic function interpolations are replaced with CSS custom properties
+(variables).
+A dynamic function interpolation will receive the `props` of the
+component as it's arguments and the returned result will be used as the value
+for the variable.
+When using this, a tiny helper is imported so that we don't
+duplicate the code for creating the component in all files.

 You can also interpolate a component to refer to it: